jasonjfoster/rolloptim/README.md

 ## Overview

-`rollport` is a package that provides analytical computation of rolling portfolio optimization for time-series data.
+`rollport` is a package that provides analytical computation of rolling optimization for time-series data.

 ## Installation